vkayy/vkdb/README.md

 # vkdb

-A time-series database engine currently being built in C++ with minimal dependencies.
+A time series database engine currently being built in C++ with minimal dependencies.

 ## What will the architecture be?

-vkdb will be supported with an LSM tree architecture -- these are most suited to high write throughput, and as time-series data workloads are generally append-only, I decided this was a sensible design choice.
+vkdb will be supported with an LSM tree architecture -- these are most suited to high write throughput, and as time series data workloads are generally append-only, I decided this was a sensible design choice.

 ## How will this architecture work?